-To the knowledge of the Corporation, none of the proposed directors of the Corporation, nor any personal holding company thereof owned or controlled by them, as applicable are, as at the date of this Circular, or have been, within the ten (10) years before the date of this Circular, a director, chief executive officer or chief financial officer of any company (including the Corporation) that: (i) was subject to a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation that was in effect for a period of more than thirty (30) consecutive days (each, an "Order") that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer; or (ii) was subject to an Order that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.
+To the knowledge of the Corporation, none of the proposed directors of the Corporation, nor any personal holding company thereof owned or controlled by them, as applicable are, as at the date of this Circular, or have been, within the ten (10) years before the date of this Circular, a director, chief executive officer or chief financial officer of any company (including the Corporation) that: (a) was subject to a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation that was in effect for a period of more than thirty (30) consecutive days (each, an "Order") that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer; or (b) was subject to an Order that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer.

-In addition, other than as set out below, none of the proposed directors, as at the date of this Circular, are or have been within ten (10) years before the date of this Circular, a director or executive officer of any company (including the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or have, within the ten (10) years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the proposed nominee.
-Daniel Halyk and Bruce Pachkowski both served on the board of Milligan Biofuels Inc. ("Milligan"), a private company.
+In addition, other than as set out below, none of the proposed directors, as at the date of this Circular, are or have been within ten (10) years before the date of this Circular, a director or executive officer of any company (including the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or have, within the ten (10) years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold its assets; or have, within the ten (10) years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the proposed nominee.
+Daniel Halyk served on the board of Milligan Biofuels Inc. ("Milligan"), a private company.
 Milligan was placed into receivership on February 1, 2018.
-Both Mr. Halyk and Mr. Pachkowski had resigned from the board of Milligan prior to the appointment of the receiver.
+Mr. Halyk had resigned from the board of Milligan prior to the appointment of the receiver.
 Mr. Mullen served on the board of Manitok Energy Inc., a publicly traded company which was placed into receivership on February 20, 2018.
 Mr. Mullen had resigned from the Board prior to the appointment of the receiver.